Table of Contents

 - If a person habitually pulls their hair, then they are asked to clench their fist instead.

-- If a person has a habit to pick their shin, then they might be advised to keep their eyes closed, and relax.
+- If a person compulsively picks at their skin, then they might be advised to keep their eyes closed and to try to relax.

-- Therapists might teach some breathing exercises, which can help the patient relax their body, soothe their tense muscles and control the urges.
+- Therapists may teach some breathing exercises, which can help patients relax their body, soothe tense muscles, and control urges.

 Medication plays a very important role in both the treatment and prevention of ICD.
-Medication, when combined with therapy, is an effective impulse control treatment.
+When combined with therapy, it is an effective impulse control treatment.

 The most commonly prescribed medications are: